Complete simultaneous conjugacy invariants in Artin's braid groups

-We have conducted extensive experiments checking the sizes of the various finite sets that may be used for solving the SCP.\footnote{ The \emph{Search} SCP has the following heuristic speedup: Compute $\LSSS(a)$ and $\LSSS(c)$ in parallel, until an element in the intersection is found.
-This has the potential to reduce the running time from $n:=\card{\LSSS(a)}$ to about $\sqrt{n}$.
-This is, however, not relevant for our experiments. } The experiments were conducted in Artin's braid groups $\BG{N}$, with their two known Garside structures (Artin and BKL).
-For $a\in \BG{N}^r$, the set $a^{\BG{N}}\cap [\inf a,\infty]$ is the one proposed by Lee and Lee \cite{LL02}.
+We have conducted extensive experiments checking the cardinalities of the finite sets that can be used for solving the SCP\@.
+The experiments are on Artin's braid groups $\BG{N}$, with their two known Garside structures (Artin and BKL).
+For a tuple $a\in \BG{N}^r$, the set $a^{\BG{N}}\cap [\inf a,\infty]$ is the one proposed by Lee and Lee~\cite{LL02}.
 The set $a^{\BG{N}}\cap [\inf a,\sup a]$ is its natural subset introduced here.
 Both of these sets are not invariants of the conjugacy class.
 The sets $\LSS(a)$ and $\LSSS(a)$ are the invariants introduced here, namely the lexicographic summit set and the lexicographic super summit set.

-We did not notice any substantial difference between the sizes of the two variations of $\LSSS$ introduced here.
+We did not notice substantial differences between the cardinalities of the two variations of $\LSSS$ introduced here.
 Thus, we used in the experiments the second variation, so that $\LSSS(a)$ is always a subset of $\LSS(a)$.
-This allows the use of a smaller number of experiments, without being distracted by problems arising from the large variance.
+This allows the use of a smaller number of experiments, while avoiding problems arising from the large variance.